DamarAR/os242/links.md

 2. [Linux in 100 Seconds](https://youtu.be/rrB13utjYV4?si=Qwvef-Wz8N1Z3SNn) --- Learn the basics of the Linux kernel, how it relates to GNU, and essential Linux commands.
 These video helps me to learn what linux is.

+<h2>Week 03 </h2>
+1. [How to Create and Setup a Virtual Hard Disk on Windows 10](https://youtu.be/w2VSqTOQrxI?si=DS1Fbe9o1ApVMAn5) --- Learn how to create and setu a Virtual Hard Disk .
+This video help me to learn more about Virtual Hard Disk.

 <br>
 <hr>